thoughtfruit/thoughtfruit.github.io/_posts/2019-05-08-why-im-building-a-sass-app.md

 - product_dev
 ---

-# Why I’m Building a SASS App, & Giving Away All My Other Content

 I love the beginning.
 It’s the most uncertain and scary place to be.
 It’s the place I think more people should spend more time.

 I try to keep things in perspective, and realize that regardless of what I think there’s a lot of people that struggle to start new things.